-- Integrity: By preventing outages or compromises due to vulnerabilities introduced by
+- Integrity: By preventing outages or compromises due to vulnerabilities.

-- Availability: By selecting efficient plugins that render functionality quickly, handle unexpected conditions gracefully, and degrade upon failure of external dependences gracefully without impacting service
+- Availability: By selecting efficient plugins that render functionality quickly, handle unexpected conditions gracefully, and degrade upon failure of external dependencies gracefully without impacting service.

 - Maintainability: By allowing efficient and timely upgrades to WordPress minor and major version upgrades by minimizing plugins that do not maintain compatibility with new versions of WordPress (WordPress.org releases a new version of WordPress every 3 to 4 months).

-- Usability: For content editors and web developers (both technical and nontechnical) by maintaining a streamlined and understandable WordPress user interface and minimizing unnecessary duplication of
+- Usability: For content editors and web developers (both technical and nontechnical).
+By maintaining a streamlined and understandable WordPress user interface.

 - Learnability: By emphasizing ease of use and quality of documentation in selected plugins, and by ensuring training and support stay current with available plugins as required to ensure service levels (especially for nontechnical content editors).